-If you truly believe something is wrong with your baby, speak to a doctor as soon as possible.
+If you believe something is wrong with your baby, speak to a doctor immediately.
 Documenting your child’s early development through doctor visits can be very helpful later on if you end up filing a lawsuit.
 Our Baltimore birth injury attorneys can help you get the compensation you deserve to take care of your child.

 What Causes Brain Damage in Infants?